Fibrechannel ASIC Design

 • Critical Risks Analysis

-• Novel design approach to meet client performance goals
+• Novel design approach to meet customer performance goals

 • 10 Patent 'Disclosures'